An Introduction to Question Types

 True/False Questions

-True/False questions consist of question text followed by a series of statements that can be designated as true or false.
-These questions can be part of auto-marked sections as well.
+True/False questions consist of question text followed by a series of statements that must be designated as true or false.
+These questions are also compatible with auto-marking.

 Student View